 On September 11, 2009, the DOW closed at 9,605.41.

 That's a difference of only ten cents.
-In short, the stock market is down to the same low levels as of 9-11-2001!
+In short, the stock market is at the same low levels as of 9-11-2001!

 __________________________________